RameezAhmedZaka/ECS-Atlantis/README.md

 - Install the App on selected repositories.
 - Ensure permissions match Atlantis requirements.
 - Get the app_id and installation_id that will be needed.
-- The last numbers are installation id of url. ```https://github.com/settings/installations/987654```
+- The last numbers are installation id of url after installing the required repo on github app. ```https://github.com/settings/installations/987654```
 ### GitHub App Parameters in `atlantis/config/dev.tfvars`

 ```hcl